COMET

 Test your knowledge

 For this part of the notebook, we’ll build a chart together.
-The chart we’ll build is to describe the relationship between a country’s price level and it’s GDP per capita in 2019.
+The chart we’ll build is to describe the relationship between a country’s price level and its GDP per capita in 2019.
 A stylized fact of Economics says that countries with higher GDP per capita tend to have higher price levels, an effect we call the Penn Effect.
 Let’s check if that’s true in our data.

 In this example, let’s focus on consumption - let’s use real consumption as a proxy for GDP and the price level for consumption as a proxy for the price level.